Concordia Portland's Online MEd Grads Attend 2013 Campus Commencement

 “My wife was incredibly supportive,” said Werner.
 “My dad has wanted me to do a master’s degree for 10 years.”

-Concordia University offers four master degree programs in a cutting edge online learning environment.
-Concordia University Online Master of Education programs can be completed in just one year.
-Best of all, more than 85 percent of students enrolled in Concordia’s online master degree program graduate with their desired degree.< show all "Education News" articles
+Concordia Portland offers master degree programs in a cutting-edge online learning environment.
+Best of all, more than 80 percent of students enrolled in Concordia Portland’s online master degree program graduate with their desired degree.